malicialab/iocsearcher/README.md

 This practice helps to prevent users from inadvertently clicking on a malicious indicator and start a network connection to it.
-Defanged indicators do not follow the indicator specification and thus required relaxed regular expressions to detect them.
+Defanged indicators do not follow the indicator specification and thus require relaxed regular expressions to detect them.

 _iocsearcher_ supports some popular defang operations and rearms the IOCs by default so that deduplication works even if the same IOC has been defanged in different ways.
 However, it is not possible to support all defang operations, as every analyst can come up with their own.
 If you think _iocsearcher_ is missing support for some popular